 "Check the integrity of locks and doors every month and prioritize replacements," says Pizzitola.
-"I can't stress how many times I find doors with broken locks and building owners admit they've been compromised
+"I can't stress how many times I find doors with broken locks and building owners admit they've been compromised for months."

 Routine inspections are key as you may find that your own occupants are defeating the hardware, particularly if they're looking for a covert smoking area or a "personal" back entrance.

 "Evaluate the integrity of panic bars on interior doors," Pizzitola advises.
-"If the model has a screw set, a person can easily take an Allen wrench and lock down the system so the door can be opened from
+"If the model has a screw set, a person can easily take an Allen wrench and lock down the system so the door can be opened from the outside."

 3) Add Alarms